The Best Way to Shore up Your Excavation Safety

 Responsibilities of a Competent PersonA competent person is responsible for overseeing your excavation operations.
 That doesn’t mean they need to be on-site for the entirety of an excavation.
 However, they should inspect excavations daily and whenever conditions change.
 These inspections should occur before worker entry to ensure all hazards have been eliminated.
 It’s a good idea to document these daily inspections to show you are in compliance with the standard.
 Try using EMC’s free Excavation Inspection Form to guide the inspection, then retain the completed copy for future reference.

 In addition to conducting site inspections, the competent person is responsible for:

 - Monitoring water removal equipment

 There’s no single path to follow to become a competent person.
-Experience is the most common way people get there, especially if they have worked in the trade for many years.
-Someone who is newer to the industry might need more training time, though probably not as much time as you might think.
-While you certainly could take a multi-day course on the subject, many people do just as well using self-study materials that are easily available online.
+Experience is the most common way people get there.
+Someone who is newer to the industry might need additional training time.
+While you could take a multi-day course on the subject, many people opt to use online, self-study materials.
 Here are a few to get you started.

 - OSHA Technical Manual: Hazard Recognition in Trenching and Shoring

 - EMC’s Trenching and Excavation Tech Sheet